Updated Mar 28, 2026

 What technical and creative resources do students require?

-State‑of‑the‑art labs, render capacity, and access to engines and DCC tools underpin learning.
-Provide consistent access on campus and via remote solutions where feasible, with clear expectations for formats and platforms.
+State‑of‑the‑art labs, render capacity, and access to engines and DCC tools underpin learning, but value comes from reliable access rather than impressive specifications alone, a point reinforced by computer science students' views on IT facilities.
+Provide consistent access on campus and via remote solutions where feasible, with clear expectations for formats, platforms and turnaround times.
 Build staff expertise in relevant pipelines so technical support can advise on efficient workflows, asset management and optimisation.
-Integrate these tools into modules and assessment briefs so access, stability and support are part of curriculum design rather than an afterthought.
+Integrate these tools into modules and assessment briefs so access, stability and support are designed in from the start, not treated as a late operational fix.

 Where do collaborative opportunities add most value?

-Interdisciplinary teamwork mirrors industry realities.
+Interdisciplinary teamwork mirrors industry realities and helps students understand how games and animation projects are actually delivered.
 Facilitate projects with peers from music, writing, VFX and computing, supported by spaces designed for iterative production and critique.
-Staff should broker connections across departments and coach teams in roles, sprints and review cycles, so students develop both social and professional skills alongside craft.
+Staff should broker connections across departments and coach teams in roles, sprints and review cycles, so students develop communication, planning and production habits alongside craft skills.
+Done well, collaboration becomes both a learning method and a career signal.

 How should feedback and assessment work in this discipline?

-Traditional tests under‑represent creative‑technical competence.
-Use project‑based assessment with checklist‑style marking criteria aligned to learning outcomes, and provide annotated exemplars to show what good looks like in code quality, design thinking and visual execution.
-Calibrate marking across the team, set realistic feedback service levels, and close the loop by showing students how to use comments on the next task.
-Students report better experiences when turnaround is predictable and feedback is actionable.
+Traditional tests can under‑represent creative‑technical competence, a concern that also appears in computer science students' views on assessment methods.
+Use project‑based assessment with checklist‑style marking criteria aligned to learning outcomes, and provide annotated exemplars that show what good looks like in code quality, design thinking and visual execution.
+Calibrate marking across the team, set realistic feedback service levels, and close the loop by showing students how to apply comments to the next task.
+Students benefit most when turnaround is predictable, guidance is concrete, and assessment feels connected to professional practice.

 What should providers do next?

 Prioritise three moves.
 First, stabilise the digital experience where students feel the most friction: robust labs, clear communications about changes, and swift escalation pathways.
 Second, close the support gap for disabled students with rapid triage, named case ownership, accessible communications and proactive follow‑up to resolution.
-Third, strengthen the everyday experience for young and full‑time cohorts: extended hours, multiple contact routes, and short onboarding refreshers near major assessment points.
-Maintain people‑centred strengths by keeping responses quick and visible, and continue to align learning with careers through practical, confidence‑building opportunities.
+Third, strengthen the everyday experience for young and full‑time cohorts with extended hours, multiple contact routes, and short onboarding refreshers near major assessment points.
+Keep the strongest people‑centred elements visible, and keep linking support improvements to career readiness and creative confidence.

 How Student Voice Analytics helps you